dhiazfathra/nestjs-starter/README.md

 This project includes Docker support for easy deployment and development.

+### Requirements

+- Docker version 20.10.0 or higher
+- Docker Compose V2 (2.0.0 or higher)

+Older versions may cause compatibility issues with the healthchecks and Docker Compose commands used in this project.

 ### Using Docker Compose

 This project uses Docker Compose to manage multiple services (NestJS app, PostgreSQL, and Redis).
 The commands below use Docker Compose V2 syntax (without hyphen):